Patrick-SCM-Solution/SCM-hardware-dev-system/README.md

 A structured reference system for hardware product development, covering the full journey from Idea through to Mass Production.

 Built for use alongside Google Drive, Notion, and Odoo Knowledge.
+A way for me to visualize my thoughts on supplychain and product development.

 ---